 Skip to main content

-Despite South Africa’s huge problems with crime, corruption and utilities, the ‘Mother City’ continues to attract economic investment, and the workers to go with it, from all over the world.
-There are few other cities where the high quality of life (think Mediterranean climate, world class restaurants, wine farms and beaches set against the backdrop of stunning Table Mountain) is paired with such a low cost of living; a bottle of Cape Chenin Blanc with a meal can be half the price of a glass in London or New York.
+Despite South Africa’s well-documented problems with crime, corruption and utilities, the ‘Mother City’ continues to attract economic investment, and the workers to go with it, from all over the world (Amazon's Africa headquarters for example).
+There are few other cities where the high quality of life (think Mediterranean climate, world class restaurants, wine farms and beaches set against the backdrop of stunning Table Mountain) is paired with such a low cost of living; a bottle of the delicious local Chenin Blanc can be half the price of a glass in London or New York.
 And for those lucky enough to live and work here, whether for a few years or longer term, there is a huge choice of schools.

 Education in Cape Town

-The international schools here might not be the biggest or best in the world; there are no famous names setting up satellite campuses, with 50m indoor pools and water-based hockey pitches.
-However, there is a great range of small to medium sized schools, with academic standards ranging from respectable to excellent and sport that may not be played at the highest level but will at least keep children active and healthy.
+The international schools here might not be the biggest or best in the world; there are no famous names setting up satellite campuses.
+However, there is a great range of small to medium sized schools, with academic standards ranging from respectable to excellent and sport that may not be played at the highest level, but will at least keep children active and healthy.
 In and around the city are schools offering the International Baccalaureate (IB), UK/Cambridge, American, French and German curricula to a diverse student population.

-For those planning on moving back to their home country, the decision might be an easy one.
-But many families staying longer term, or South Africans moving back from a stint overseas, opt for one of the numerous local curriculum schools which have a large international contingent.
-Depending on the school, pupils graduate from high school with either the Western Cape Education Department (WCED) leaving ‘matriculation’ qualification, called the National Senior Certificate (NCS), or the equivalent NCS issued by the private Independent Examinations Board (IEB).
-Both are always known simply as ‘matric’, which is also the name given to the final year of school (grade 12).
+Many families staying long term or South Africans moving back from a stint overseas, opt for one of the local curriculum schools with an international contingent.
+Depending on the school, students graduate with either the Western Cape Education Department (WCED) leaving ‘matriculation’ qualification, called the National Senior Certificate (NCS), or the equivalent NCS issued by the private Independent Examinations Board (IEB).
+Both are known simply as ‘matric’, also the name given to the final year of school (grade 12), with the IEB considered the more demanding and robust of the two.

 Choosing a school in Cape Town

-Although Cape Town is a fairly small city, Table Mountain looms large bang in the middle of it, and in the rush hour traffic it can be quite a trek from one side to the other, or top to bottom.
-With no safe public transport, apart from perhaps the MyCiTi bus along the Atlantic Seaboard for teenagers, and with most parents not allowing their children to walk or cycle on their own at any age, children are dependent on their parents, an informal car pool or a private school bus.
+Although a smallist city, Table Mountain looms large, bang in the middle of it, meaning in the rush hour traffic it can be quite a trek from one side to the other, or top to bottom.
+With no safe public transport, apart from perhaps the MyCiTi bus along the Atlantic Seaboard for teenagers, and with children generally not allowed to walk or cycle on their own, they are dependent on their parents, an informal carpool or a private school bus.
 The school run, especially if combined with a commute to the office, becomes a crucial factor when considering where to live and send kids to school.

 Another consideration is the school year runs from January to December, with the long holiday over Christmas (the South African summer), and only a couple of weeks off in June/July, when many international families want to head north to spend time with families and friends during their long summer break.
-It’s a bigger problem for international families with older kids moving from one system to the other, especially with the two-year Cambridge IGCSE and A level and the IB diploma courses where children have to either join half way through a school year, missing some crucial learning, or repeat six months.
-Only Lycée Français du Cap and American International School of Cape Town (AISCT) have adopted the northern hemisphere’s school calendar, with some parents choosing them exactly for this reason.
+It’s a bigger problem for international families with older kids moving from one system to the other, especially with the two-year Cambridge IGCSE and A level and the IB diploma courses where children must either join halfway through a school year, missing some crucial learning, or repeat six months.
+Lycée Français du Cap and American International School of Cape Town (AISCT) have adopted the northern hemisphere’s school calendar, with some parents choosing them for this reason.

 All the big schools attract international as well as local families, often with a 30/70 split respectively.
-Even the local pupils often have two passports, and parents on an international career path.
-Only the winelands schools currently have boarding facilities, though HBIS and AISCT both have boarding in their sights.
+Even the local students often have two passports, and parents on an international career path, or just wanting to keep their options open for the future.
+Only the winelands' schools currently have boarding facilities, though HBIS and AISCT both have boarding in their sights.

 An alternative option in town is one of the many renowned local curriculum single-sex schools such as SACS (South African College School), Wynberg High Boys, Rondebosch Boys and Bishops Diocesan College (‘Bishops’) for boys, and Herschel Girls, Wynberg High Girls, Sans Souci and St Cyprian’s for girls.
 Some of these are public and some independent – the distinction is blurred as standards are similar and confusingly public schools, or at least those in wealthier areas, charge fees here.